garnix-io/garn/api-proposals/export-objects/README.md

 The gist of this design is to give users flexibility to define their own taxonomy for `Project`, `Runnable` `Check`, and `NixPackage`.

+We do this by allowing users to export plain javascript objects in any configuration they feel like, and expose the ability to build, check, run and enter by specifying javascript-style paths to the objects to act on.

 ## Types

 ### `Project`